Epyon01P/Peak-Power-Forecast/README.md

 This gives users immediate insight into whether there is still “room” to turn on additional devices, or whether they should reduce consumption to avoid a high peak at the end of the current quarter hour.

-This integration also has a companion ESPHome project: an unobtrusive LED indicator that visualizes the forecast using a color gradient (green → orange → red).
+This integration also has a companion ESPHome project: an unobtrusive LED indicator that visualizes the forecast using a color gradient (green → amber → red).

 ## Requirements